dcf21/plato-wp36-v2/minikube-setup.md

-# minikube setup instuctions
+# Installing the EAS pipeline via minikube

 The prerequisites to deploy the test-bench via minikube are as follows:

 1. **Install minikube**

    If you need to install minikube, this can be done on a Ubuntu machine as follows.
-Note that you should install Docker via aptitude, not via snap, if you subsequently want to use minikube:
+Under Ubuntu, you should install Docker via the `docker-ce` aptitude package.
+Don't be tempted to install Docker via snap if you subsequently want to use minikube, otherwise you'll run into permissions issues.

     ```
     # Install Docker